Importance and Mission

 Impact and Performance Highlights

-No human rights complaints within the organization and from the Company’s business operations.
+Human rights complaints within the organization and arising from the Company’s operations 0 cases

 Management Approach